HU90m/TeamOptimisationWithRL/experiments/02_training_bias/README.md

-# Exploring how a change in learning rate, changes a Q Learning agent's ability
+# Experiment 02: Training Bias
+Explores how the random seed used in training affects the agent's ability.

 ## general settings
 - q learning agent